 Exploring Your Background and Identity

 A self-portrait, including a selfie, expresses identity.
-Students share about their family history, cultural background, and participation in societal groups as they experiment with self-portraiture.
+Share about your family history, cultural background, and participation in societal groups as they experiment with self-portraiture.

 Exploring Your Community

-Students explore how photography can shine a light on similarities and differences that exist between social groups.
-They begin to identify bias, stereotypes, and forms of injustice.
+Explore how photography can illustrate social inequality, bias, stereotypes, and forms of injustice.

 Photography and Social Justice

-Students learn about photographers past and present whose work demonstrates a passion for social justice advocacy.
-Learning from such examples continues throughout all lesson plans.
+Learn about photographers past and present whose work demonstrates a passion for social justice advocacy.

 Service and Photography

-Students distinguish between types of service (direct, indirect, advocacy, research, and settings).
-They find and photograph examples of them in their communities.
+Distinguish between different types of service (direct, indirect, advocacy, research) and consider settings for service.
+Then find and photograph examples of them in your communities.

 Building Community with Photography

-Students define and explore “asset mapping” as a means to identify a community’s physical, economic, and organizational strengths.
-They connect with community members and learn their stories.
+Define and explore “asset mapping” as a tool for identifying a community’s physical, economic, and organizational strengths.
+Then, connect with community members and hear their stories.

 Identifying and Planning Advocacy

-Students identify a community issue as an opportunity for advocacy.
-They find community partners, craft a statement of purpose, and hone a plan of advocacy
+Identify a community issue as an opportunity for advocacy.
+Work through the steps to find community partners, craft a statement of purpose, and hone a plan of advocacy.

 Inspiration to Take Action